Encyclopedia … the photonics community’s trusted resource!

 Definition: noise of the instantaneous frequency of an oscillating signal

-The term frequency noise refers to random fluctuations of the instantaneous frequency of an oscillating signal.
+The term frequency noise refers to random fluctuations in the instantaneous frequency of an oscillating signal.
 The instantaneous frequency is defined as

 $$\nu (t) = \frac{1}{{2\pi }}\frac{{{\rm{d}}\varphi }}{{{\rm{d}}t}}$$